 When double rainbows occur, the colors of the second arc are always reversed.

 Bookworms are actual insects that bore holes in books.
-A major book feeding insect is a paper louse which feeds on microscopic mold in poorly kept books.
+A major book-feeding insect is a paper louse that feeds on microscopic mold in poorly kept books.

 Dinosaurs that could run using just two legs are referred to as bipeds.